darshil0/ai-financial-auditor/README.md

 4. **Validation**: Run **UI Diagnostics** from the sidebar to verify system health.

 ---
-*Institutional-grade financial analysis powered by Google GenAI.*
+*Institutional-grade financial analysis powered by Google GenAI.* Developed by Darshil with Precision.